WeileiZeng/Open-Source-COVID-19/_data/readme.md

 data files:

-* wuhan.yml
-  * data entries for the projects in index.md
 * world.yml
+  * data entries for the projects in index.md and world.md(a copy)
+* china.yml
-  * data entries for the projects in world.md
+  * data entries for the projects in china.md
 * unclassified.yml
   * unclassified data entries